 When using biodiesel in a forced air kerosene heater, you may have issues when the fan is on.
 The biodiesel may not burn fast enough, and the heat output could suffer.
 You may have to fiddle with the fan settings to get it burning efficiently.

 Diesel fuel, especially #2 diesel, starts to gel up at cold temperatures.
 It is not recommended for furnaces with outdoor fuel tanks.

-You might have issues getting it fired up indoors if your home is already below freezing.
-And, if the heater is put in freezing temperatures, the diesel left inside it can gel in the heater.
-Don’t be surprised if you need to clean your heater sooner than normal because of this.
+If your home is already below freezing, you might have issues getting it fired up indoors.
+And, if the heater is in freezing temperatures, the diesel left inside can gel in the heater.
+Don’t be surprised if you need to clean your heater sooner than expected because of this.

 Using additives can prevent the diesel from gelling inside the kerosene heater.
 More on that later.

 Is It Safe to Use Diesel in a Kerosene Heater?

 Yes, it is generally safe to use diesel in a kerosene heater.
 However, if not careful, you could end up with more fumes or carbon monoxide.

 Diesel #1 is not as pure as K-1 kerosene, so it will not burn as cleanly.
 However, you should not get dangerous fumes from burning diesel in your heater.
 However, getting diesel burning well in a heater designed for kerosene can be tricky.
 You might end up with the wick burning, which will produce fumes.